mikegrudic/python_performance_demo/README.md

 We see that there is no single line that takes the vast majority of the time, so optimizing this line-by-line could be time-consuming.

-**Exercise**: How much can you optimize the above function just by rearranging the way the loop is structured and the floating-point calculations are carried out? (there should be a factor of ~2 on the table)
+**Exercise**: How much can you optimize the above function just by rearranging the way the loop is structured and the floating-point calculations are carried out? (there should be a factor of ~2 on the table).

 But the reason for the low performance is more fundamental: explicit indexed loop operations like this have a huge amount of overhead when running natively in the Python interpreter.
 Much of python's flexibility comes with a trade-off for performance, so pure-python numerical code like this will almost always be outperformed by a compiled language like C++ or Fortran.